Friday, May 29, 2015

 • It does not hold elections, despite the vehement demand for them.

-• Recalling the betrayal of 1830 and massacre June '48, within hours radicals ask for public meetings in each district to supervise mayors and collect requests.*
+• Recalling the betrayal by republican conservatives in 1830 and their support for the massacre of June '48, within hours radicals demand elections in each district to supervise mayors and collect requests.*

-"A Montmartre doctor jumps on a table to make the proposal... in an ambiance greatly influenced by the French Revolution, it had to recall Camille Desmoulin's call to arms."
+*"A Montmartre doctor jumped on a table to make the proposal... in an ambiance greatly influenced by the French Revolution, it had to recall Camille Desmoulin's call to arms."

 -- Letter published in the newspaper Rappel of September 6,